 There are numerous challenges in GA that make reactive safety measures less effective than in commercial aviation-the large diversity in the aircraft fleet and equipment, pilot experience, training, and qualifications makes it difficult to employ generalized methods across the board.
 In this research, I focused on improving safety by reducing human error through safety-driven debrief.
 Effective safety-driven debrief has to communicate the risk to pilots and motivate them to mitigate any unsafe behaviors.
-A comprehensive treatment to the topic should consider the following questions.

-- 1) Which unsafe behaviors should be communicated to pilots? - 2) How do we measure and calculate unsafe behaviors in different forms of flight data? - 3) What is the best way to communicate unsafe behaviors effectively to pilots?
+A comprehensive treatment to the topic should consider the question What is the best way to communicate unsafe behaviors effectively to pilots?
+To achieve this goal, we first need to answer the following two questions 1) Which unsafe behaviors should be communicated to pilots? and 2) How do we measure and calculate unsafe behaviors in different forms of flight data?

 In this research, I addressed the three aforementioned questions.
 First, I identified unsafe events that need to be communicated to pilots by using the NTSB database to create a list of hazardous states and triggers.
-For this thesis, I created a list of hazardous states that appear in the takeoff phase of flight, which allowed me to have a more bounded list of hazardous states.
+For the purposes of this thesis, I created a list of hazardous states that appear in the takeoff phase of flight, which allowed me to have a more bounded list of hazardous states.
 Communicating hazardous states that have appeared in accidents either as causes of the accident or as factors ensures that the behaviors I am asking the pilots to correct are in fact unsafe.
-In this research, I also mapped the hazardous states for the takeoff phase to tasks and standards in the ACS for private pilots.
+In this research, I identified the factors that appear in takeoff accidents and also mapped them to private pilot certification standards (ACS) to create the list of events/unsafe behaviors that should be communicated.